K-12 Funding - General

 Public school funding is allocated using a largely student-based funding system, with the majority of funding allocated on a per FTE basis.
 Supplemental grants are provided to Boards of Education to address the variable costs associated with declining enrolment, special needs, English Language Learning, Indigenous Education, educator salaries, transportation, and unique geographic factors.

 This policy describes the way all students are funded under this system.
-More details regarding the additional funds provided for students can be found through the following links: Special Needs Funding, English Language Learning (ELL) Funding, Indigenous Education Funding, Adult Funding, Distributed Learning Funding.
+More details regarding the additional funds provided for students can be found through the following links: Special Needs Funding, English Language Learning (ELL) Funding, Indigenous Education Funding, Adult Funding, Online Learning Funding.
 Information regarding the supplemental grants can be found in the Operating Grants Manual.

 Boards of Education receive operating grants from the Ministry of Education as calculated through the Funding Allocation System.